Garden waste collections

 There is a 10-day lead in time between subscription to the service and delivery of your green bin permit/s.
-From 1 August 2022, we will only empty green bins displaying permits, so please subscribe to the service in plenty of time to ensure you don't miss your first collection in August 2022.
+We will only empty green bins displaying permits, so please subscribe to the service to get your green bin emptied.

 Is this charge compulsory?

 No. The service will only be available to residents that register for the service.
 If you do not register and make the payment, your green bin will not be collected and there will be no charge to you.
 Therefore, if you do not have a garden or do not want to pay for the collections, you do not need to do anything.

 When will the permit be delivered

 Please allow at least 10 days to receive your permit once ordered.

 Why are you charging for the collection of garden waste?

 The collection of garden waste is a discretionary service, not a statutory service – i.e. one that the Council is not obliged to provide.
 We had the choice to charge for the service or possibly discontinue it completely.
 We felt that it would be fairer for residents to have the choice to pay for a service or not, rather than not having a service at all.